Depressivdoktor/Depressivdoktor/README.md

 -
 - 🌱 I’m currently learning c# and i am a beginner.
 -
-- 💞️ I’m looking to collaborate with nobody.
+- 💞️ I’m looking to collaborate ...
 -
 - 📫 How to reach me : Discord Depressivdoktor#5926